 Sightseeing with a Local Guide focuses on the massive medieval battlements, the Royal Palace, MAUSOLEUM OF MOHAMMED V, Hassan Tower, and the Kasbah of Oudaias.
 Also visit the fine ROMAN RELICS OF CHELLAH.
 Continue to Casablanca, Morocco’s modern seaport.
-[LF] A special lunch has been prepared at Rick’s Café Américain, famous from the movie Casablanca with Humphrey Bogart and Ingrid Bergman, and the song As Time Goes By.
+[LF] Lunch will be served at Rick’s Café Américain, famous for the movie Casablanca with Humphrey Bogart and Ingrid Bergman, and the song As Time Goes By.
 Your guided panoramic drive features a visit to the HASSAN II MOSQUE, a splendid monument designed to mark the end of the century.
 Evening arrival in Marrakesh, beautifully situated in an oasis.
 (B,L,D)Day 7 MARRAKESH.

-Today, travel to Morocco’s Hollywood, Ouarzazate, deep in the desert and immortalized through movies like Lawrence of Arabia and Star Wars.
-Later, visit KASBAH TAOURIRT.
+Today, travel to Morocco’s Hollywood, Ouarzazate, deep in the desert and immortalized in movies like Lawrence of Arabia, Star Wars, Gladiator, and Game of Thrones.
+Later, visit the KASBAH TAOURIRT, by many considered a must-see site for a glimpse into the lifestyle of people a long time ago.
 (B,D)Day 9 OUARZAZATE–ERFOUD.

-A fascinating drive through the desert via the Dades Valley with its oases filled with olives, dates, and figs. Then, head through Morocco’s Grand Canyon, Todra Gorge, to Erfoud in the heart of the Sahara.
-A special treat awaits you: enjoy [LF] a spectacular FOUR-WHEEL DRIVE to the sand dune of Erg Chebbi.
-Admire the unforgettable and romantic sunset and sip the traditional mint tea before heading back to your hotel.
+Take a fascinating drive through the desert via the Dades Valley with its oases filled with olives, dates, and figs. Then, head through Morocco’s Grand Canyon, Todra Gorge, to Erfoud in the heart of the Sahara.
+A special treat awaits: enjoy [LF] a spectacular FOUR-WHEEL DRIVE to the sand dune of Erg Chebbi.
+Admire the unforgettable, romantic sunset and sip the traditional mint tea before heading back to your hotel.
 (B,D)Day 10 ERFOUD–ER RACHIDIA–FEZ.

 See the magnificent entrance to the Royal Palace, drive through the Mellah, the old Jewish quarter, and travel on to Bab Bou Jeloud, the traditional entrance to Old Fez.
 Your Local Guide also leads you through labyrinthine MEDINA and MEDERSA BOU INANIA.
 Continue to Tangier, jumping-off point for the Moorish conquest of Spain, and enjoy an orientation drive of this busy seaport.
 (B,D)Day 12 TANGIER–COSTA DEL SOL, SPAIN.